FOR IMMEDIATE RELEASE

 If you’re feeling adventurous or planning to do any snow sports, double check what activities are covered on the travel insurer’s website or see the PDS for a full list.

 If you have any pre-existing medical conditions, remember to declare these at the time you purchase a policy so you know what you are and are not covered for.

 Always read the Product Disclosure Statement (PDS) carefully and ask for clarification on anything you’re unsure about before you purchase a policy.

 ABOUT FAST COVER

-CEO Dean Van Es is available for further comment or interview by appointment.
+Dean Van Es is available for further comment or interview by appointment.